Leverage crackdown puts spotlight on Credit Agricole, Deutsche

-PARIS/FRANKFURT (Reuters) - A regulatory crackdown on debt could hit Deutsche Bank (DBKGn.DE) harder than expected and embroil Credit Agricole (CAGR.PA) despite the French bank’s insistence that its ownership structure reinforces its capital defenses.
+PARIS/FRANKFURT, Aug 21 (Reuters) - A regulatory crackdown on debt could hit Deutsche Bank harder than expected and embroil Credit Agricole despite the French bank’s insistence that its ownership structure reinforces its capital defences.

 With euro zone banks still considered too large - their assets are over three times the size of the bloc’s economy - others are expected to have to raise capital and shrink with Credit Agricole seen by some analysts as most at risk.